 Q: Can I take a tour of the Shubert Theatre?

-A: Yes, Free Tours are offered on the first Thursday and Saturday of each month.
+A: Yes, Free Tours are offered on the first Thursday and Saturday of each month (pending our performance schedule).
 Please click here for more information and schedule.

 PLEASE NOTE: To ensure that our patrons and guests have a safe and enjoyable experience, the Shubert Theatre prohibits the following items: